EvaMach/peak-to-geek/README.md

 ## :memo: About

-This project has been created within the [Digital Academy: Web](https://www.czechitas.cz/kurzy/digitalni-akademie-web) - an intensive web development [course](https://docs.google.com/spreadsheets/d/1uuo2skY2L4KZoBT-YzaN5iY02RUsiza5mgDshyJbGRI/edit#gid=1798591226) via [Czechitas](https://www.czechitas.cz/) organisation.
+This project was created during the [Digital Academy: Web](https://www.czechitas.cz/kurzy/digitalni-akademie-web) - an intensive web development [course](https://docs.google.com/spreadsheets/d/1uuo2skY2L4KZoBT-YzaN5iY02RUsiza5mgDshyJbGRI/edit#gid=1798591226) organised by the [Czechitas](https://www.czechitas.cz/) organisation.

-As the motivational IT platform it focuses on self-development in IT, regarding education, career mapping, knowledge check and gamification.
-The platform is based on a unique IT profile, where the users can monitor their progress in courses and knowledge.
+Being a motivational IT platform its main goal is to promote self-development in IT by offering guidelines how to proceed towards a certain career goal, and means to track progress and get inspiration from other users.
+The platform is essentialy a unique profile, where the user can store their online courses, find out which courses to take and check which areas of knowledge to complete within their study journey.

-Simply put:

-- It is a place that can be used to overview one's IT knowledge necessary for certain jobs, and the progress made towards this career goal.
-- This is achieved by using special checklists that are a part of guidelines to specific IT areas.
+Main features:

+- User dashboard with an overview of the weekly progress, course studying streak and a good hit of daily motivation
+- Gamified roadmap containing areas of knowledge necessary for a given IT field with checklists to track completed areas
+- List of user courses to follow and community courses to get inspired by

+Current state of development: **Version 1**
+- Responsive web app with its own API
+- Pre-made user accounts
+- One IT field of study: UX / UI design

+Plans for future versions:
+- Sign up
-- The first such area we are focusing on within the DA project is UX / UI, while other areas (such as FE and BE development, data analysis, testing, project management etc.) are going to be continuously added afterwards.
+- Other areas (such as FE and BE development, data analysis, testing, project management etc.)
-- And since our platform is primarily motivational, there are already included some gamification elements; followed by notifications and alerts as the next step :)
+- Mobile app

 > **Read more about the Peak to Geek platform on [the project homepage](TBD).**